ONLYOFFICE/office-js-api/Cell/ApiWorksheet/Properties/Rows.md

 # Rows

-Returns ApiRange that represents all the cells of the rows range.
+Returns ApiRange that represents all the cells of the rows range. **Read-only**

 ## Syntax

-expression.
+expression.Rows;

 `expression` - A variable that represents a [ApiWorksheet](../ApiWorksheet.md) class.